gbadev-org/tonc/content/tte.md

 For fixed-width or fixed-height fonts, members `charW` and `charH` denote the actual character width and height.
 For fonts of variable widths, the `widths` member points to the a byte-array containing the widths of the glyphs and something similar is true for the `heights`. `charOffset` is the (ASCII) character the data starts at.
 Font sheets often start at a space (' '), so this tends to be 32. `charCount` is the number of characters and can be used if you need to copy the whole sheet to VRAM (like in the case of tile-mapping).

 Please note that how the data in a `TFont` is used depends almost entirely on the glyph renderer.
-Most renderers that come with tonclib expect this format:
+Most renderers that come with libtonc expect this format:

 - Bitpacked to **1 bpp**, for size reasons.
 And for rendering speed too, actually, since memory loads are expensive.
 - Tiled-by-glyph.
 The data for each glyph is contingent with `cellSize` bytes between each glyph.
 This is similar to how 1D object work with one important difference: